0xDDoS/0xDDoS.github.io/README.md

 [×] :- [  50] The All-Knowing Cultivator
 [×] :- [ 138] Martial Evolution: Start by Awakening the King of Monsters
 [×] :- [ 148] Full-Time Awakening
+[×] :- [ 103] Tyrant of the Otherworldly Hell: My Shadow Can Evolve Infinitely

 [x] :- [ 108] The Reincarnation of the Forbidden Archmage [x] :- [ 176] Archane Sniper